miccunifi/ISSUES/README.md

 * ```main.py```: main file

-### Pre-trained models
+### Pre-trained models and weights

-We provide the pre-trained checkpoint of our best models via [Google Drive](https://drive.google.com/drive/u/1/folders/1sZmNTNZqT5hfKASgSF4UungKgcPUzaNk).
+We provide the pre-trained checkpoint of our best models in the [release](https://github.com/miccunifi/ISSUES/releases/tag/latest).

-To use the checkpoints to reproduce our results, they must be placed as the following structure:
+To use the checkpoints to reproduce our results, they must be placed in the following structure:
 <pre>
 project_base_path
 └─── resources